Hilltopics: Residence Hall Handbook

 - Allow the hall director to assign a new resident to the room or agree to move to another room that has only one occupant.

-Coupons are located in the lobby of each residence hall and are used by businesses to offer discounts to students.
+Coupon tables are located in the lobby of each residence hall and are used by businesses to offer discounts to students.
 Only items offering discounts can be put on these tables.

 Darts and Dart Boards

-These items are not permitted in the residence halls.
+Darts and Dart Boards are not permitted in the residence halls.